robbert-vdh/yabridge/README.md

 - Update all the AUR packages for the `libyabridge-vst{2,3}.so` changes.
 - Test the binaries built on GitHub on plain Ubuntu 18.04, are we missing any static linking?
-- When this is in a usable enough state to be merged into master, make sure to put a notice up at the top of the readme saying that `libyabridge.so` is now called `libyabridge-vst2.so` for the master branch version.

 ![yabridge screenshot](https://raw.githubusercontent.com/robbert-vdh/yabridge/master/screenshot.png)